M2-brane surface operators and gauge theory dualities in Toda: Surface Operators as Toda Degenerate Operators

 This should be compared with the powers \(x^{-\I m_p}\) appearing in~\eqref{SQED-Zs}.
 Since the weights \(h_p\) sum to zero, \(\sum_p\vev{\alpha-Q,h_p}=0\), and we must allow for an overall shift by~\(x^{\gamma_0}\) between the partition function and the correlator.
 Power matching then dictates

 up to permutations, from which we deduce \(\alpha_0\) and~\(\gamma_0\) given in \eqref{SQED-alpha} and~\eqref{SQED-gamma0}.
-Permuting the~\(m_p\) is equivalent to permuting the components of \(\alpha_0-Q\), a Weyl reflexion under which the primary operator~\(\widehat{V}_{\alpha_0}\) is invariant.
+Permuting the~\(m_p\) is equivalent to permuting the components of \(\alpha_0-Q\), a Weyl reflection under which the primary operator~\(\widehat{V}_{\alpha_0}\) is invariant.

 Next, the u-channel decomposition is a sum over the internal momenta \(\alpha_\infty-bh_p\).
 Conformal invariance fixes \(\Fblock{u}{\alpha_\infty-bh_p}{}{x} = x^{\dimToda(\alpha_\infty) - \dimToda(\alpha_\infty-bh_p) - \dimToda(-bh_1)} (1+\cdots)\), with a series \((1+\cdots)\) in negative integer powers of~\(x\).
 We compute